justinmklam/personal-website/content/posts/2018/06/sourdough-starter-monitor.md

 draft = true
 image = "/imgs/blog-imgs/sourdough-starter-monitor/Crumb comparison.png"
 layout = "single-blog"
-tagline = "[Insert crumby bread pun here.]" tags = ["programming", "python", "image analysis"] title = "Using Computer Vision to Monitor Yeast Fermentation" type = "blog"
+tagline = "Bread is love, bread is life; would it be wrong to call it my wife?" tags = ["programming", "python", "image analysis"] title = "Using Computer Vision to Monitor Fermentation of Wild Yeast" type = "blog"

 +++